Automated Explanation Selection for Scientific Discovery: Introduction

-The present position paper will focus on this latter aspect.
-We start with a general discussion of the suitability of automated reasoning method for the generation of explanations for machine learning models in Section~\ref{sec:method}.
-Then we introduce a taxonomy of problems for the selection of explanations, which subsumes existing notions and extends them with new properties in Section~\ref{sec:properties}.
-In particularly, we will discuss desirable properties of explanations drawn from the social sciences, and how these can be used to guide the automated selection of explanations.
-Finally, we discuss how the evaluation of explanations is simplified through the guarantees given by automated reasoning methods in Section~\ref{sec:evaluation}, and then conclude with a summary of our findings.
+We begin with a general discussion of the suitability of automated reasoning methods for generating explanations for machine learning models in Section~\ref{sec:method}.
+Then, in Section~\ref{sec:properties}, we introduce a taxonomy of explanation selection problems that subsumes existing notions and extends them with new properties.
+In particular, we discuss desirable properties of explanations drawn from the social sciences and how these can be used to guide automated explanation selection.
+Finally, we discuss how the evaluation of explanations is simplified by the guarantees provided by automated reasoning methods in Section~\ref{sec:evaluation}, and then conclude with a summary of our findings.